-The side view camera, located in the outside mirror, provide a video image of the area on the sides of your vehicle as part of the front 360 + normal view and rear 360 + normal view.
-It aids you while parking your vehicle either forward or backwards.
+The side view camera, located in the outside mirror, provide a video image of the area on the sides of your vehicle.
+It aids you while parking your vehicle, or when parking with a trailer attached.

 Note: Use caution when using the 360 view while any of the doors are ajar.
 If a door is ajar, the camera will be out of position and the video image may be incorrect.